 (This post contains affiliate links but you are under no obligation to purchase.)

-Pumpkin gets a bad rap because it’s used in so many recipe of Autumn, but blended with the right ingredients, pumpkin can be so tasty, such as in these incredibly fluffy and tender pumpkin spice scones, combining the flavor of pumpkin with the caramelly flavor of espresso.
+Pumpkin gets a bad rap because it’s used in so many recipes of Autumn, but blended with the right ingredients, pumpkin can be so tasty, such as in these incredibly fluffy and tender pumpkin spice scones, combining the flavor of pumpkin with the caramelly flavor of espresso.
 Even the glaze has a nice kick of espresso in it!

 Note: These pumpkin spice latte scones have a fluffier texture than traditional flaky scones.
 You’ll get over this the first bite you take.

 - ¾ cup brown sugar

 - 5 c.
 Flour